 Together we invest in your child’s development – spiritually, academically, and physically.

 Encouraged by our Pastor, Fr.
-Chuck Edwards, a Tuition Assistance Program is available for eligible families to ensure that all children are offered an excellent Catholic education regardless of financial ability.
+Al Allen, a Tuition Assistance Program is available for eligible families to ensure that all children are offered an excellent Catholic education regardless of financial ability.
 The Tuition Assistance Program at St. Anthony Schools includes tuition scholarships.
 To ensure impartiality and sensitivity to privacy, the schools employ FACTS service to compile applications for assistance and to recommend amounts to be awarded based on demonstrated need. https://online.factsmgt.com/signin/4JR02.

 Contact our Parish Office at 217-347-7129 for more information.